aspindle/Boy_Scouts_of_America/README.md

 With regard to Copyright, if you are mad about me posting >10 year old versions of these books, please rethink your priorities.

 In other words, we can have that conversation after you've retired a US flag 🇺🇸 by burning it 🔥

+Oh and at Officer Velasquez, either memorize your "bad cop" lines, or learn how to act a little.